Art

 ART 225.
 CERAMICS I. 5 Credits.

-This is a beginning ceramic art course that introduces the possibilities for creative expression, aesthetics and techniques using clay.
-Students will develops skills in ceramic construction and use of surface on ceramic artworks.
-This course examines historical and contemporary ceramic art and design practices relevant to the use of clay as a creative medium.
+Beginning ceramic art course that introduces the possibilities for creative expression, aesthetics, and techniques using clay.
+Students develop skills in ceramic construction and use of surface on ceramic artworks.
+Examines historical and contemporary ceramic art and design practices relevant to the use of clay as a creative medium.

 ART 296.
 EXPERIMENTAL.
 1-5 Credits.